 It should be noted that an offer is indicative and not legally binding.

 An offer is not a licence to operate a service.

-The table below shows an indicative timeline for when a decision will be reached.
+The table below shows an indicative timeline (in days) for when a decision will be reached.

-These timescales are for guidance purposes only, are indicative, dependent on the applicant providing all information requested in a timely manner and the complexity of the application.
+These timescales are for guidance purposes only, and are not final, being dependent on the applicant providing all information requested in a timely manner and the complexity of the application.

 Once a decision has been made, it will be notified to the applicant in writing.

 - Accept the decision.
 This must be done in writing no more than 21 days after the decision has been communicated to them.

 - Appeal the decision.
 This must be done in writing no more than 21 days after the decision has been communicated to them.
 Please see the section Appeal a Decision for more information.